unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 There are several caveats in using `Skip` and `Take` (Offset pagination) with an arbitrary page size multiplied by the page number.

-- When we skip data records, the database might still have to process some the skipped records on its way to the desired ones.
+- When we skip data records, the database might still have to process some of the skipped records on its way to the desired ones.
 - If any updates have been applied to the records preceding the currently displayed page, and then the user moves to the next or previous page, there might be inconsistencies in showing the subsequent data, some of the entries might be skipped or shown twice.

-An alternative way to paginate data is by using a cursor that points to a specific record and take then number of desired records in a page onwards.
+An alternative way to paginate data is by using a cursor that points to a specific record and takes the number of desired records in a page onwards.
 This is referred to as 'keyset pagination' or 'seek-based pagination'.

 To utilize this pagination style, MVUX provides another `ListFeed` factory overload, the `AsyncPaginatedByCursor`.